What does antivirus software do?

 Do you need antivirus software at all?

-PCs running Windows 8.1, Windows 10 or Windows 11 have antivirus built-in.
+PCs running Windows 8.1, Windows 10, or Windows 11 have antivirus built-in.
 Windows Security, formerly Windows Defender Antivirus, offers most of the same antivirus protections one would get from third-party antivirus software out of the box, at no additional cost.
 Like other antivirus vendors, it includes a subscription to malware definitions, which they call "Security intelligence" and can be set up to perform different levels of scanning on-demand or on a schedule.

 A modern Mac, on the other hand, uses a system called "Gatekeeper" which checks if apps you try to install are signed by Apple and came from the correct app developer, signaling that they are likely safe to use.
 If they are not signed, they may be blocked from being installed (although administrator users can manually make exemptions).
 Unlike antivirus, the approach front-loads the burden of checking for known malware in apps before they're distributed, and checks to make sure they haven't been altered between distribution and reaching your computer, to make sure that malware hasn't been added since their release.

 Antivirus software sometimes includes additional features that go beyond malware detection and removal.
-Subscriptions may include additional features, such as data breach notifications, ad blocking, spam filtering, password manager and VPN services — all of which can be obtained separately from vendors that specialize in those features.
+Subscriptions may include additional features, such as data breach notifications, ad blocking, spam filtering, password managers and VPN services — all of which can be obtained separately from vendors that specialize in those features.

 What about on my phone?

-Android devices, on the other hand, have more variation on how apps, nefarious or otherwise, get on a device, how much apps can access and how easily apps can be hidden.
+Android devices, on the other hand, have more variation on how apps, nefarious or otherwise, get on a device, how much apps can access, and how easily apps can be hidden.
 Regularly or automatically downloading and installing updates on your Android devices, however, does help protect them from most malware the same way it would on Windows or macOS.

 Prioritize according to your own risks, not airport ads

-Beyond these considerations, some malware doesn't always neatly fit the definitions the antivirus industry has historically considered.
+Beyond these considerations, some malware doesn't always neatly fit the definitions the antivirus industry has historically considered, however.
 The rise of stalkerware, for example, is a sobering reminder that sometimes, nefarious software can be willfully installed by one user of a device to harm another user of the same device, and that's a reality the antivirus industry largely doesn’t address.
 More recently, however, organizations such as the Coalition Against Stalkerware have helped make progress against the proliferation of this particular strain of malware.